 - 4. Check "Run this program as an administrator", click Apply and OK, then OK again.

 - 5. Close and restart Port Blocker.

 If the program does not show the connections list OR does not block remote ports, please make the compatibility settings in the "Windows 10 setting" above.
 This should normally fix the issue.

 Version 1.2.38: Critical bug fix - Fixed an issue that could cause connections list and port blocking to work intermittently.
 All customers with older versions and 1.2.38, please upgrade now to the latest version as this is an important fix.

 If you have suggestions, bugs spotted, requests for new features, please email us.
 Thanks!

-Any usual Windows machine with one mbyte of disk space will do.
-800x600 min screen resolution.
+Any usual Windows machine with a couple mbytes of free disk space will do.